httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 # Privacy Considerations

-The primary privacy risk associated with cookies is their ability to correlate user activity.
+Cookies' primary privacy risk is their ability to correlate user activity.
 This can happen on a single site, but is most problematic when activity is tracked across different, seemingly unconnected Web sites to build a user profile.